A New Order in the Financial Sector: What are the Causes of the Debacle? (PDF)

 By its very nature mediation is both flexible and creative, with any given case fashioned on the needs of the disputants and the personal style of the mediator.
 Typically, the parties will meet face-to-face in the company of the mediator to present their views of the issues at hand while relying on the mediator to maintain focus and civility in the discussions.
 After mutual presentations, the parties will meet privately and separately with the mediator, who will convey questions and clarifications, proposals, offers and counter-offers until, if successful, the matter is resolved to everyone’s satisfaction.
 Even when settlement is not reached, the exercise can be useful in identifying a limited range of unresolved issues for subsequent arbitration or litigation.

 With the process designed to be cooperative and less adversarial, the client has the option to negotiate directly on his own behalf without benefit of legal counsel, a move that should not be encouraged.
-Because the mediator may have had prior cases with the broker and/or brokerage firm, such familiarity can influence the degree to which the broker/brokerage position is advanced.
-A competent legal adviser should anticipate such potential bias and be prepared to deal with false contentions as to what is likely to happen at arbitration, or what a particular claim is worth, and promptly stop brow-beating of his client to accept a low settlement offer should it occur.
-In addition, a securities mediation expert witness can be of value.
+A competent legal adviser should be prepared to deal with false contentions as to what is likely to happen at arbitration, or what a particular claim is worth, and promptly stop brow-beating of his client to accept a low settlement offer should it occur.
+In addition, a securities mediation expert witness can be of significant value.
 In attending mediations, Market Consulting Corporation now takes examples of previous awards to illustrate that it has obtained large arbitration awards in the past (greater than $1 million dollars), that recovery of a client’s complete loss is possible in arbitration, and that recovery of attorney’s fees and other costs including expert costs is also possible in certain cases.

 Market Consulting Corporation